aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/converting/convert-svg-to-pdf/_index.md

 type: docs
 weight: 10
 url:  /net/how-to-work-with-aspose-svg-api/convert-svg-to-pdf/
-lastmod: 2021-10-10
+lastmod: 2021-10-12
 description: The article provides information on a list of supported SVG to PDF conversion scenarios and how to execute them using the Aspose.SVG API.
-You will learn how to convert SVG to PDF and find C# examples of SVG conversion.
+You will learn how to convert SVG to PDF and find C# examples of SVG to PDF conversions.
 keywords: svg converter, convert svg, convert svg to pdf, svg to pdf, save options
 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />